opencybersecurityalliance/interoperability-village/README.md

   <img src="artwork/Village-campfire.png" alt="Village" width="40%">
 </div>

-# 🏘️ OCA Interoperability Village
+# 🏘️ OCA Interoperability Village (IoV)

-> A distributed, community-driven lab for testing and proving interoperability across open, commercial, and emerging cybersecurity tools and frameworks.

----

-Welcome to the **Interoperability Village**, an Open Cybersecurity Alliance (OCA) initiative.
-Our mission is to accelerate the adoption and interoperability of open cybersecurity standards by building a distributed testbed for tools, frameworks, and research prototypes.

----

-## 🌐 What is Interoperability Village?
+## 🌐 Introduction

-Interoperability Village is a **federated ecosystem of virtual test labs**—called **Neighborhoods**—interconnected over secure, decentralized virtual networks.
-Within each Neighborhood, participants can spin up modular environments called **Huts**, where individual tools and platforms are deployed, integrated, and tested together.

-We support OCA standards and beyond, including:

-- STIX 2.1 / TAXII
-- OpenC2
-- CACAO / MISP / Threat Bus
-- SBOMs (SPDX, CycloneDX)
-- OpenTelemetry, Kestrel, IoB, and more

----

-## 🚀 Project Overview
+In an era of increasingly complex security ecosystems, no single tool can stand alone.
+Interoperability is essential—and yet testing often happens in isolation, constrained by proprietary infrastructure and limited collaboration.
+This project breaks down those silos

+Our mission: **enable real-world, hands-on interoperability testing** through a flexible, distributed, and community-supported lab architecture.

-The **Interoperability Village (IoV)** is a sub-project of the [Open Cybersecurity Alliance (OCA)](https://opencybersecurityalliance.org/), under the **Cyber Automation Sub-Project (CASP)**.
-It serves as a vendor-neutral playground for:
+ The IoV serves as a vendor-neutral playground for:

 - Open source tools
 - Commercial cybersecurity frameworks
 - Reference implementations of emerging standards

-Our mission: **enable real-world, hands-on interoperability testing** through a flexible, distributed, and community-supported lab architecture.
+## 🌐 What is the Interoperability Village?

+The Interoperability Village is a federated ecosystem of virtual test labs—called **Neighborhoods**—interconnected over secure, decentralized virtual networks.
+Within each Neighborhood, participants can spin up modular environments called **Huts**, where individual tools and platforms are deployed, integrated, and tested together.

 ---

+## 🚀 Project Overview

+---

+The **Interoperability Village (IoV)** is a sub-project of the [Open Cybersecurity Alliance (OCA)](https://opencybersecurityalliance.org/), under the **Cyber Automation Sub-Project (CASP).

 ## 🎯 Core Objectives

 - 🔁 **Persistence** – Retain knowledge, data, and tooling across iterations
 - 🧩 **Flexibility** – Raspberry Pi to high-end clusters—build your lab your way
 - 💸 **Low Cost** – Minimal infrastructure and support overhead
-- ☁️ **Centrally Provisioned** – MeshCentral on AWS for global reach
+- ☁️ **Centrally Provisioned** – Headscale on AWS for global reach
-- 🏗️ **Ephemeral Labs** – Spin up one-off "Villages" on demand
 - 🔐 **Risk-Commensurate Security** – Segmented, external-only access
 - 🕸️ **Mesh Architecture** – Distributed, scalable, and resilient
+- - 🏗️ **Ephemeral Labs** – Along with persistent **Neighborhoods** and **Huts**, provide the capability to spin up one-off "**Villages*" on demand

 ---